top of page

 I work alongside parents and youth to help them discover and implement strategies and skills to address their unique challenges and needs.
 I would describe myself as an empathic problem solver.
 Because there’s a lot of guilt and shame around issues that children may be experiencing, I don’t start with where parents and children should be.
 I like to discover where the parents are, their family’s values; as well as the child’s strengths and views.
 Then I work together with the family to formulate what a goal will look like at the end of a referral.

-I’ve been working at INS for 5 or 6 years, but I’ve been working with kids in care for, as I like to call it, about a bazillion years.
+I’ve been working at INS for 15 years, but I’ve been working with kids in care for, as I like to call it, about a bazillion years.

 Michelle.jpg